orbitalquark/textadept/doc/manual/9_Preferences.md

     snippets['file'] = '%<buffer.filename>'
     snippets['path'] = "%<(buffer.filename or ''):match('^.+[/\\]')>"

-So typing `file` or `path` and then pressing `Tab` will insert the snippet.
+So typing `file` or `path` and then pressing `Tab` (`⇥` on Mac OSX) will insert the snippet.

 ##### Key Commands

-It is not recommended to edit Textadept's `modules/textadept/keys.lua` for changing the key bindings since your changes could be overwritten when updating Textadept.
-Instead, modify `keys` from within your `~/.textadept/init.lua` or from a file loaded by `~/.textadept/init.lua`.
+The default set of key commands is located in `modules/textadept/keys.conf` (`modules/textadept/keys.osx.conf` on Mac OSX) and is loaded by the `_m.textadept.menu` module.
+It is not recommended to edit Textadept's `keys.conf` or `keys.osx.conf` for changing the key bindings since your changes could be overwritten when updating Textadept.
+Instead, make a copy in your `~/.textadept/modules/textadept/` folder and modify that.

+You can also modify key commands from within your your `~/.textadept/init.lua` or from a file loaded by `~/.textadept/init.lua`.
 For example maybe you want `Alt+N` to create a new buffer instead of `Ctrl+N`:

     keys.an = new_buffer
     keys.cn = nil

+If you choose to exclude loading the menu like in the example above, you will have to specify your own set of key commands!
+I happen to do this and keep a copy of `~/.textadept/modules/textadept/keys.lua` that is loaded by my `~/.textadept/init.lua`.

 ## Locale